Decorating & Design

 Get A Sneak Peek Inside Canada’s Tallest Building

 There’s a new kid on the block, and he’s super tall.
-Construction has begun for The One, an 85-storey retail and residential tower at Bloor and Yonge Streets, which will be Canada’s new tallest building.
+Construction has begun for The One, an 85-storey retail and residential tower at Bloor and Yonge Streets, which will be Canada’s new tallest building, providing hundreds of construction jobs.
+It focuses on green building.
+An Onsite Diesel Fuel Delivery service is hired to keep track of the fuel needed for equipment and so that nothing goes to waste.
 Built by developer Sam Mizrahi, the 416 units (a nod to the city’s area code) will be housed in eight mega-columns.
 The building is clad in a champagne-bronze alloy structural frame and brown tinted windows, and a special Japanese lighting system hidden within the exoskeleton will glow in various colors to reflect the mood of the city.
 “When the Leafs win the Stanley Cup, you can bet The One will be blue and white,” says Sam Mizrahi.
 Here, he shares some inside knowledge on The One’s recently unveiled model suite.

 House & Home: Who are the designers of the model suite and why did you select them?